codingforentrepreneurs/open-ecommerce/Guides/pillow_and_imagefield.md

 # Django ImageField & Pillow
-A basic reference guide to installing pillow on your local machine.
+A basic reference guide to installing pillow on your local machine as well as a worst-case scenario fallback.

-## Create Virtual environment
+## Virtual Environment

+Make sure you are working in a virtual environment to ensure software package continuity.

+If you are not working in one, install and make one with:

 ```
+$ pip install virtualenv
 $ virtualenv venv && cd venv
 ```

-####Activate it
+####Activate the virtual environment.
 On Mac/Linux:
 ```
 $ source bin/active # if mac